The Dark Moon - Realigning Ourselves with the Rhythm of Life

 An opportunity to practice

-The length, depth, and intensity of the void varies depending on what it is that has come to an end.
+The length, depth, and intensity of the void experience varies depending on what it is that has come to an end.

 Deep, long, intense experiences of the void are an inevitable part of life.
 When you lose a loved one, your health, your job, your home… such brushes with “undoing and death” are beyond our control.